MayBakr/northwind-sales-analysis-sql/README.md

 ## Project Structure
 - `SQL_Code/` – Contains all SQL scripts used for analysis.
 - `Presentation/` – Project presentation summarizing key findings and insights.
-[Link to presentation if hosted externally]
-- `Dataset/` – Northwind database used for analysis.
-[Link to dataset if not included]
+- Dataset – The analysis was performed on the **Northwind sample database**, available in SQLite (e.g., via [SQLiteOnline](https://sqliteonline.com/)).

 ## Usage
 - Clone the repository and open the SQL scripts in any **SQLite** environment.